-This beautiful wine bar close to the MDR makes it the perfect place to have a glass of wine while waiting for your table.
-This is also where the wine tastings are held along with learning about the different wines around the world.
+This beautiful wine bar is close to the MDR making it the perfect location to have a glass of wine while waiting for your table.
+Cellar Masters was inspired by the Napa Valley and holds a global wine tour where you learn about wines around the world.

-Probably the busiest and most popular of the bars.
-As the name suggests, this bar serves all types of martinis.
-The frosted bar is pretty cool and it has a wonderful and fun vibe to it.
+The Martini Bar, inspired by ice and snow, is the busiest and most popular of the ship bars.
+As the name suggests, this bar serves all types of martinis and elegant cocktails.
+The frosted bar top is a fun added touch.

-This is an intimate entertainment venue which seats just over 200 guests.
+Celebrity Central is an intimate entertainment venue that seats just over 200 guests.
 You will see presentations, movies, activities and some live entertainment here.

 Shops on The Boulevard

-Keep an eye out for the special sales they have to pick up a bargain or two.
+Keep an eye out for the special sales in the shops and pick up a bargain or two.

 Deck 5 Celebrity Solstice

 Blu is reserved exclusively for AquaClass guests but the others are available to all guests at an extra cost.
-There are packages that work out cheaper.
+There are packages you can pre-purchase that work out cheaper.